Skookum/dotnetrepositories/README.md

-# Dot Net Modules
+# NHibernate Repository

-Skookum built .NET modules that can be installed via the Skookum Nuget package manager.
-Do not commit a module here without making it a NuGet package.
+Module that defines a .NET NHibernate Repository.
+It will generate a Nuget package that can be downloaded as a 3rd party dll via Visual Studio.